kif-framework/KIF/README.md

 KIF attempts to imitate actual user input.
 Automation is done using tap events wherever possible.

 #### Automatic Integration with Xcode 5 Testing Tools
-Xcode 5 introduces [new testing an continuous integration tools](https://developer.apple.com/technologies/tools/whats-new.html) built on the same testing platform as KIF-next.
+Xcode 5 introduces [new testing an continuous integration tools](https://developer.apple.com/technologies/tools/whats-new.html) built on the same testing platform as KIF.
 You can easily run a single KIF test with the Test Navigator or kick off nightly acceptance tests with Bots.

 See KIF in Action
 -----------------

-KIF-next uses techniques described below to validate its internal functionality.
+KIF uses techniques described below to validate its internal functionality.
 You can see a test suite that exercises its entire functionality by simply building and testing the KIF scheme with ⌘U.  Look at the tests in the "KIF Tests" group for ideas on how to build your own tests.

 Installation (with CocoaPods)
 -----------------------------